xabbu42/Master/arbeit.md

 prehistoric-cycle-free.
-So we can only use modus ponens on two non-self-referential S4 theorems $A$ and $A → B$ if there are proofs of $A$ and $A → B$ such that the prehistoric relations of these proofs combined, together with identifing the occurrences of $A$ in both proofs, are prehistoric-cycle-free.
+So we can only use modus ponens on two non-self-referential S4 theorems $A$ and $A → B$ if there are proofs of $A$ and $A → B$ such that the prehistoric relations of these proofs combined, together with identifying the occurrences of $A$ in both proofs, are prehistoric-cycle-free.
 In that case we get a prehistoric-cycle-free G3s proof for $B$ using cut elimination and corollary \ref{cutprehist}, which shows that $B$ is also